apache/spark/docs/ml-classification-regression.md

 algorithms such as random forests and boosting are among the top performers for classification and regression tasks.

-MLlib supports decision trees for binary and multiclass classification and for regression, using both continuous and categorical features.
+The `spark.ml` implementation supports decision trees for binary and multiclass classification and for regression, using both continuous and categorical features.
 The implementation partitions data by rows, allowing distributed training with millions or even billions of instances.